Jackie Hall Person Centred Counsellor Psychotherapist MBACP

 BA (Hons) degree in Early Childhood Studies

-Bereavement group facilitator, 1 to 1 bereavement support with adults and young people, bereavement group work with children
+Bereavement Group Facilitator, 1 to 1 Bereavement Support Worker with adults and young people, Bereavement Group Worker with children

-I currently work in private practice in Birmingham, and with adults and young people from 12 years in an agency setting
+I currently work in private practice at The Custard Factory in Digbeth, Birmingham, and with adults and young people from 12 years in an agency setting

 I have experience working therapeutically with issues including bereavement, attachment and loss, abuse, relationship issues, depression and anxiety, low self esteem, phobias, eating disorders, post traumatic stress, anger, loneliness, addiction, early childhood trauma and more